Leave of Absence and Return of Title IV Funds

 Federal Regulations require the University to calculate a return of federal student aid funds for students who withdraw (officially or unofficially) from all classes on or before the 60 percent attendance point in the semester and for students who withdraw from any module-based courses.

 If the student officially withdraws, the determination date is the date NDMU determines the student began the withdrawal process.
 If the student does not provide official notification of his/her intent to withdraw, the determination date will be determined as the date NDMU became aware the student was not attending class.
-The last date of academically related activity as given by a professor is used as a withdrawal date for the calculations (both official and unofficial).
+For official withdrawal, NDMU uses the date the student provided official notification to withdraw as the withdrawal date; for unofficial withdrawals, the last date of academically related activity as given by a professor is used as the withdrawal date.

 The calculation required determines a student’s earned and unearned Title IV aid based on the percentage of the enrollment period completed by the student.
 The percentage of the period that the student remained enrolled is derived by dividing the number of days the student attended by the number of days in the period.
 Calendar days (including weekends) are used, but breaks of at least 5 days are excluded from both the numerator and denominator.